CollectionBuilder/cb-docs/docs/extras/utilities.md

 **Windows Explorer:**

-1. Open the folder contain all your objects in Windows Explorer (in GH this is likely the "objects" directory in your project repository).
+1. Open the folder containing all your objects in Windows Explorer (in GH this is likely the "objects" directory in your project repository).
 2. Select all the files (you can use `Ctrl + A`).
 3. Hold `Shift` and right click in the selected files, then select the "Copy as path" option (alternatively, click Home tab at top of Explore and select the "Copy as path" option).
 4. Paste (`Ctrl + V`) into a column in a spreadsheet or a text file.